ankur8931/js-hacking/README.md

 13. csrf-token.js - Extract CSRF token and submit to web

 14. csrf-token-uid.js - Extract the email using UID, and CSRF token.
 Display the email address on the page.

+15. html-parsing.js - Parse HTML response by exploiting xss and insert addess into div result